Fitting Room Reflections

 The only reason I'm taking a moment to write this all down, is that I can't shake the feeling that I might not be the only one.

-It is SO tough to put this out there, but I can't stop wondering if the dress design swimming around in my heart could be part of the solution to this quite conflicting problem.
+It is SO tough to put this out there, but I can't stop wondering if the dress design swimming around in my head + heart could be a part of the solution to such a constrictive problem.

 XOXO - Jessie Pepper